lukka/run-vcpkg/README.md

 ### <a id='setuponly'>Setup vcpkg only</a>

-When `setupOnly: true`, it only setups vcpkg and set VCPKG_ROOT enviroment variable without installing any port.
+When `setupOnly: true`, it only setups vcpkg and set VCPKG_ROOT environment variable without installing any port.
 The provisioned vcpkg can then be used as follows in a subsequent step:

 ```yaml
     # Restore from cache the previously built ports.
 If cache-miss, download, build vcpkg.